Bruno Ceccobelli: Life

-Among the numerous events in 2011, we must cite the exhibition “Schöne Träume” (Rovereto), in which the artist tries to capture the beauty of the dreams impressed on pillow cases.
-It is also the year of the participation in the important exhibition “Grandi opere…grandi” at the Marconi Foundation (Milan) and in the Lazio Stand at the Venice Biennale (curated by Vittorio Sgarbi).
+Among the numerous events in 2011, we must cite the exhibition "Schöne Träume" (Rovereto), in which the artist tries to capture the beauty of the dreams impressed on pillow cases.
+It is also the year of participation in the important exhibition "Grandi opere…grandi" at the Marconi Foundation (Milan) and in the Lazio Stand at the Venice Biennale (curated by Vittorio Sgarbi).

-In 2012 Ceccobelli presents his solo-exhibition “Eroi d’Eros” (Catania), which collects 101 erotic drawings, then at the Museum of modern Art in Buenos Aires, Argentina (2013).

-Among the group-exhibitions we point out the show held at the Galerie Placido (Paris), in which he is presented together with his friends Dessì, Nunzio, Gallo, Pizzi and Cannella.

-In Padova, October 2012, he sets up “Con passi Dorati” (at the oratorio di San Rocco) a site specific show supported by Padova Council hall.
+In 2012, Ceccobelli presented his solo exhibition "Eroi d’Eros" (Catania), which collects 101 erotic drawings, then at the Museum of Modern Art in Buenos Aires, Argentina (2013).
+Among the group exhibitions, we point out the show held at the Galerie Placido (Paris), in which he is presented together with his friends Dessì, Nunzio, Gallo, Pizzi and Cannella.
+In Padova, October 2012, he set up "Con passi Dorati" (at the oratorio di San Rocco), a site-specific show supported by the Padova Council hall.

-In 2013 an important solo-exhibition is “209-Icona from NYC”, in Novara in the gallery Nunzio Sorrenti with small works from the '80.

-“Gli anni '70 a Roma”, organised by Daniela Lancioni and presented at the Palazzo delle Esposizioni di Roma is the group-exhibition that closes the year 2013.
+In 2013, an important solo-exhibition is "209-Icona from NYC", in Novara in the gallery Nunzio Sorrenti, with small works from the '80s.
+"Gli anni '70 a Roma", organised by Daniela Lancioni and presented at the Palazzo delle Esposizioni di Roma, is the group exhibition that closed the year 2013.

-In 2014 the solo exhibitions are: “Summa Felix” in Cosenza at the Vertigo Arte Cultural Association, full of his pictorial well known symbols; furthermore “Terra Cotta” at the municipal space La Rinascente in Padova, with an anthology on the twenty-years production of his ceramics, and with the participation of his sons Auro and Celso; and "Port'Ostensorio" at the Susanna Orlando gallery in Pietrasanta with some consecrated host-shaped paintings blessed by art.

-In December 2014 a collective "Fuoco nero" - Materia e struttura attorno e dopo Burri, organised by A. C. Quintavalle, presented at the Scuderie in Pilotta, Parma.
+In 2014, the solo exhibitions were: "Summa Felix" in Cosenza at the Vertigo Arte Cultural Association, full of his pictorial well known symbols; furthermore "Terra Cotta" at the municipal space La Rinascente in Padova, with an anthology on the twenty-years production of his ceramics, and with the participation of his sons Auro and Celso; and "Port'Ostensorio" at the Susanna Orlando gallery in Pietrasanta with some consecrated host-shaped paintings blessed by art.
+In December 2014, a collective "Fuoco nero" - Materia e struttura attorno e dopo Burri, organised by A. C. Quintavalle, was presented at the Scuderie in Pilotta, Parma.